Nandhini0Perumal/ServiceNow/README.md

---> This will create a incident under the CI table name you have provided in defaults/main.yml
+--> This will pull the CRs under the CI table name you have provided in defaults/main.yml